danielnajoan/microservices.java.movies/README.md

 Understand the required request payloads and parameters for each API endpoint by examining the "Request Body" and "Parameters" sections in Swagger UI.

+6. Run JUnit Tests:

+- Open the provided `MovieControllerTest` class in your IDE.
+- Run each JUnit test method to verify the functionality of the `MovieController` endpoints.
+- The tests will simulate HTTP requests to the API endpoints and validate the responses.

-Explore the API documentation to learn more about the available movie-related operations and how to interact with them.
+Explore the API documentation and run the provided JUnit tests to ensure the functionality and correctness of the `MovieController` endpoints.

 For additional details on each endpoint's functionality and usage, refer to the Swagger documentation provided in the Swagger UI.